-‘America First Light’: Afghanistan withdrawal brings a Biden Doctrine into focus
+‘America First Lite’: Afghanistan withdrawal brings a Biden Doctrine into focus

 Biden’s first message to the world as president was that “America is back,” and he spent his opening months in office in a dramatic pivot away from Trump-era policies.
 He reentered the Paris climate accords and convened a virtual global conference that included both adversaries and allies united around fighting climate change.
 He recommitted the United States to the Iran nuclear deal, with new talks centered on stitching the agreement back together, and he ended a ban on those traveling from several majority-Muslim countries.

-Biden has also tried to abide by what his campaign called “a foreign policy for the middle class,” saying that his lodestar when making foreign policy decisions would be how it would impact average Americans.
-It meant fortifying American democracy at home as a contrast to autocracies abroad, ending some American troop deployments and seeking to rebuild American infrastructure.
+Biden has also tried to abide by what his campaign called “a foreign policy for the middle class,” saying his lodestar when making foreign policy decisions would be how they would impact average Americans.
+It meant fortifying American democracy at home as a contrast to autocracies abroad, ending some U.S. troop deployments and seeking to rebuild American infrastructure.

 He has kept tariffs on China that were imposed by Trump, although administration officials say they are still reviewing whether to keep them.
 He has helped get 130 countries to endorse a blueprint for a global minimum tax, which is aimed at stopping countries from luring large multinational corporations by offering low tax rates.